A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Existence of Optimal Policies through the Dynamic Programming Formulation

 \subsection{Existence for static teams or static-reducible dynamic teams}

-A positive result is the following, which significantly generalizes earlier results.
+In view of the discussion above, a positive result is the following; this significantly generalizes earlier reported results on existence.
 This result will be further generalized in Theorem \ref{existenceRelaxed2}, but the proof for the result below will be more direct and accessible.
 Furthermore, Theorem \ref{existenceControlTopology} will lead to a {\it robustness} result which shows that the value function of a sequential team problem may be continuous in the priors.
 We anticipate this result to have significant applications in decentralized stochastic control.

 Note that for such static teams we modify the control action space $\Gamma^t$ at time $t$ (which for the static case is the set of probability measures on $\mathbb{Y}^t \times \mathbb{U}^t$ with a fixed marginal $P(dy^t)$ on $\mathbb{Y}^t$) as discussed in Section \ref{newDPF}.